KarryRen/Karry-Paper-Daily/README.md

 - **Technical Indicator Construction**: We choose some traditional technical indicators as well as design two novel indicators based on the relationship between multi-granularity data inspired by a couple of intuitions from the real-world.

-  - Utilize some **well-recognized technical indicators** that are mathematically calculated on a time series of prices and returns: volatility, momentum, trend.
+  - Utilize some **well-recognized technical indicators** that are mathematically calculated on a time series of prices and returns: volatility, momentum, and trend.
   - Construct two novel MI indicators by using the discriminators learned from the pre-training stage: The first one is the **MI of the coarse and fine-grained data at the current time-step**, which can imply the short-term volatility of prices.
-The second one is the **MI between historical trend and the present status**, which reflects the long-term coherence through the continuity between historical and present prices.
+The second one is the **MI between historical trends and the present status**, which reflects the long-term coherence through the continuity between historical and present prices.

 - **Adaptive Multi-Granularity Fusion Module**: Fuse all indicators.